VIB-PSB/MINI-AC/docs/pipeline_configuration.md

 ## iCREs-based MINI-AC configuration file

-The configuration file of iCREs-based MINI-AC has a similar structure and input parameters as regular MINI-AC (given that it runs genome-wide MINI-AC).
+The configuration file of iCREs-based MINI-AC has a similar structure and input parameters as regular MINI-AC (given that it runs genome-wide MINI-AC "under the hood").
 The parameter ```ACR_dir``` should be replaced by ```Gene_list_dir```.
 This parameter should be the path to a directory containing files in a ".txt" format, with each line containing a maize gene ID from the V4 or V5 genome version.
 One example can be found [here](../example/inputs/gene_set_files/UP_gene_set.txt).
 One GRN will be predicted for each input file.

 There is an additional input parameter named ```--icres_set```, that can either be ```all``` or ```maxf1```.
 The parameter ```all``` uses  a more comprehensive and complete collection of maize putative CREs, while ```maxf1``` uses a set of putative CREs that is smaller but more precise (less false positives).